tardate/blog.tardate.com/_posts/2025-03-01-nato-and-us-de-risking.md

 ---
 layout:         post
-title:          "NATO and US De-risking"
+title:          "How can NATO de-risk from the US?"
 date:           2025-03-01
 tags:
 - Politics